 You need to ensure that you are negotiating with your directly sourced contractors.
-This can be accomplished either by giving hiring managers the tools and information needed to do it, or by leaning on your contractor payrolling provider.
-Whatever you decide, the end result should be that all direct sourced contractors should have their rates negotiated.
+This can be accomplished either by giving hiring managers the tools and information require or by leaning on your contractor payrolling provider.
+Whatever you decide, the end result should be that all directly sourced contractors should have negotiated rates.